Case Type: | Accident at Work |

 Charlotte was having difficulty sleeping as she would wake up in the middle of the night with a pain in her back.
 She also started to develop some mental health issues.
 She went to visit her GP and he prescribed her with medication to help with her mental health problems and her sleep difficulties.

 The defendant was guilty of negligence and in breach of their duty of care.
 The defendant failed to provide any reasonable steps or precautions for the safety of Charlotte and exposed her to a risk of injury.
-They failed to provide a safe place for employees to work, and the defendant was in breach of the Health and Welfare at work Act 2005.
+They failed to provide a safe place for employees to work, and the defendant was in breach of the Safety, Health and Welfare at Work Act 2005.

 The Injuries Resolution Board assessed the injury at €17,000.

 The case was settled on the 2nd of October 2024 for the sum of €17,000.
 This was a great result for our client.
-We are proud of all the work put in by Elaine and her team to achieve this outcome.
+We are proud of all the work put in by Elaine Hickey and her team to achieve this outcome.

 *Note: Client name changed for GDPR reasons.